fuankarion/Vision17/Lab1-Linux/rta/readme.md

 11.
 To create a list we simply use the command "cut -d ':' -f 1,7 /etc/passwd | sort -t ':' -k2" or "$cut -d ':' -f 1,7 /etc/passwd | sort -t ':' -k2 > users_list.txt" to create a text file (users_list.txt)  with the users sorted by shell.
 The command "cut -d ':' -f 1,7 /etc/passwd" cut each line of the file /etc/passwd by the ':' symbol.
 Using the '|' command will input the result of the last command into the next one.
 The command "sort -t ':' -k2" will order alphabeticaly the users by the second field (created with the "-t ':' -k2" option, where -k2 is the second colomn), in this case the shell.

+12.
-12. SCRIPT.BASH
+SCRIPT.BASH

-13. Database Downloaded
+13.
+Database Downloaded using the next command: "$ wget www.eecs.berkeley.edu/Research/Projects/CS/vision/grouping/BSR/BSR_bsds500.tgz".
+Decompressed with the command "$tar -zxvf BSR_bsds500.tgz"

 14.
 Once the database downloaded, I got into the folder and for every folder (train,test,val) I used the command "$find -name '*.jpg' | wc -l" wicth gives me the number of elements finishing with ".jpg".
 The test folder has 200 images, the val folder has 100 images and the train folder has 200 too.
 Applying the same command in the BSR/BSDS500/data/images folder gives us the same result (500 in total).